-After graduation, he played professional baseball in the New York Yankees' system, with league stints in Montana, Washington and North Carolina.
-He also pitched in the prestigious Cape Cod League, and served as manager of the Orleans Cardinals for nine seasons, coaching, among others, Todd Helton, Nomar Garciaparra and Frank Thomas.
-The Orleans Cardinals’ annual Thomas Yankus Pitching award is named after him.
-In November 2017, he was inducted into the Cape Cod League Hall of Fame.
+An alum of Choate, Tom attended Williams College, graduating in 1956 as President of his class.
+He has since been named to the Williams College All-Time Baseball Team.
+After graduation, he played professional baseball in the New York Yankees system in leagues from Montana to Washington to North Carolina.
+He also pitched in the prestigious Cape Cod League, and served as manager of the Orleans Cardinals for nine seasons, coaching, among others, Todd Helton, Nomar Garciappara and Frank Thomas.
+The Orleans Cardinals’ annual Thomas Yankus Pitching Award is named after him.
+In November, 2017, he was inducted into the Cape Cod League Hall of Fame.